 21. Employee Development and Growth

-Consider whether team members are improving or advancing in their roles.
+Are team members improving or advancing in their roles?
 What percentage of them have completed their training and development goals?

 22. Retention of Direct Reports